RubySrivastava/ms4-fitnesswellness/README.md

 ### Acknowledgements :

-- I was inspired by the people of surrounding me who wants to be fit and gyms are in thier regular routine.
+- I was inspired by the people of surrounding me who wants to be fit and gyms are in their regular routine.
 - Thanks to my fellow students and tutors on slack channel who helped me in some way.
 - Thanks to my reviewer who review it and help me to fix any error and bugs.
 - Thanks to my mentor Maranatha Ilesalnmi who helped me throughout the project and gived me important suggestions and feedback of my work.